Zhang-Dev-byte/OpenGE/README.md

 ## Examples

-The is an example for a gift catching game if you save the correct assetsthsi code will work.
+The is an example for a gift catching game if you save the correct assets this code will work.

 ```c#